LangeSymposium/2022-July-Workshop/README.md

 ## Wifi

-At the workshop, use `Eduroam` or `UCLA_WEB`.
+At the workshop, use *eduroam* or *UCLA_WEB*.

-- `UCLA_WEB` does not need a password.
+- **UCLA_WEB** does not need a password.
-- `Eduroam` needs authentication by your institute.
+- **Eduroam** needs authentication by your institute.
 If you have not already used eduroam, visit the [eduroam](https://eduroam.org/about/connect-yourself/) site for instructions.

 ## How to run the optional tutorials using Jupyter Notebooks

 During the workshop you may run the optional tutorials on our server.
 We do **not** recommend running the tutorials on your own laptop during the workshop, because your software environment (OS, software versions, package versions, etc.) may be quite different from ours.
-If you want to run Jupyter Notebooks on your own machine after the workshop, simply `git clone https://github.com/LangeSymposium/2022-July-Workshop.git` to sync the most recent course materials to your computer and install all needed software.
+If you want to run Jupyter Notebooks on your own machine after the workshop, simply *git clone https://github.com/LangeSymposium/2022-July-Workshop.git* to sync the most recent course materials to your computer and install all needed software.
 At the workshop you will receive the connection details.